St Theresa's Catholic Primary School

 Early Reading and Phonics

 Children are encouraged to read at home every day.
 Little and often is the key.
 There is a section in the home/school diary for recording daily reading.
 There is a section at the rear of the diary that gives parents/carers advice and guidance on how to support their child in developing reading at home.
+We also have access to a virtual library which parents/carers can access here:

 Virtual Library Resource